ingolia-lab/turbidostat/docs/sterilization.md

 ---
 ### Sterilizing the Media Reservoir

 The media reservoir can be sterilized in advance.
+Once sterilized, the reservoir can also be [filled](./media-fill.html) in advance.

 1. Place a large stir bar into the media bottle if needed
 1. Loosely fit the reservoir cap onto the reservoir bottle and ensure that the media delivery tubing within the bottle reaches the bottom